View Categories

 If the settings in the first part of this guide don’t work, you may need to make sure your slideshow is inside a full-width theme area.

 In this image below, the yellow “slider” area is ideal for creating a full-width slideshow.
-Ideally your theme will have an area like this where you can place your slideshow.
+Ideally your theme will have an area like this where you can place your slider.

-To create a full-width slideshow, we suggest that you don’t place your slideshow in a post or page.
-This is because most WordPress themes have a central content container, shown in red in the image below.
+To create a full-width slideshow, you can place your slideshow post or page.
+However, it will show full-width by default.
+This is because most WordPress themes have a central content container, shown with the red dashes in the image below.
+You will need to enable the “Adjust Width to Target Element” setting.